List of Monsters, Inc. characters: Randall Boggs

-In Kingdom Hearts III, which takes place sometime after the film, he reappears to both Sulley and Mike's surprise, who claim that he was exiled for attempting to forcefully collect screams.
-Randall explains that Vanitas repaired his door, which allowed him to return.
+In Kingdom Hearts III, which takes place sometime after the film, Vanitas repairs Randall's door, which allowed him to return.
 He plans on harnessing negative energy to have kids become permanently sad.
-After he creates an Unversed monster with the help of Vanitas, he hopes to bring down Sulley and Mike and take over as CEO of Monsters, Inc. Randall is defeated and is forced back through his door, followed by Sora locking the door, causing it to disappear.
+After he creates an Unversed monster with the help of Vanitas, he hopes to bring down Sulley and Mike and take over as CEO of Monsters, Inc. a defeated Randall forced back through his door in disgrace, followed by Sora locking the door, causing it to disappear.

 In Monsters at Work, it is revealed that Johnny Worthington from FearCo rescued Randall from the swamp and hired him as an inside man to sabotage Monsters, Inc. to make laugh power seem unreliable and have Monstropolis run on fear power forever.
 Randall was also the one responsible for framing Tylor for the missing items and vandalism.
 He attempts to stop MIFT from extracting the screams from FearCo's fake scream amplifier and gets close to it by destroying the plug, but his tail gets caught in the socket, powering up the extractor and saving Monstropolis.
 He and Johnny are arrested for their cover-up, but Randall escapes from his cell using his camouflage.